Add farmhouse style and a built-in look by adding moulding to the Ikea Billy Bookcase system.

 Ikea’s Billy bookshelf “built-in” wall is by far my favorite addition to our small townhouse home.
 It provides both practical storage that we desperately need, as well as a pretty place for decor.

-We’ve built it up piece by piece as the budget allowed & realizing the practical storage needs we have in this space.
+We’ve built it up piece by piece as the budget allowed & added finishing touches for a farmhouse look.

-Most recently, we purchased and added the height extension shelves:
+Then to finish it off, we purchased the height extension shelves:

-They are easy to assemble and attach to the top of the bookcases, making them nearly ceiling height.
+They, too, were easy to assemble and attached to the top of the bookcases, making them nearly ceiling height.

 (I forgot to take a good picture of this step, but you can see a peek of it to the left of the above picture…)

 Step Two: Add visual interest to the wall by installing faux shiplap for a farmhouse look.

 The icing on the cake was adding shiplap to the wall in between the two tall units.
 It adds the farmhouse touch that I’ve been longing for and gives the space so much more personality!

 Add diy craftsman style trim moulding for a built in look.